 Applicability: The suggested procedure can support environmental managers in updating their strategic planning of restoration measures and coordination with water quality management.
 The approach can be adapted and transferred to other countries and other management questions.

 Lead partner organisation: Eawag, the Swiss Federal Institute of Aquatic Science and Technology, leads Case Study 7.

-The Swiss Federal Office for the Environment is cooperating with AQUACROSS for Case Study 7: Biodiversity management for rivers of the Swiss Plateau.
+Cooperating partner: The Swiss Federal Office for the Environment is cooperating with AQUACROSS for Case Study 7: Biodiversity management for rivers of the Swiss Plateau.
 The Swiss Federal Office for the Environment is the Swiss federal government’s centre of environmental expertise and is part of the Federal Department of the Environment, Transport, Energy and Communication.
-It is responsible for ensuring the sustainable use of natural resources, minimising natural hazards, reducing risks to the environment and human health from excessive pollution, conserving biodiversity and landscapes, and representing Switzerland in international environmental policy arenas.
+It is responsible for ensuring the sustainable use of natural resources, minimizing natural hazards, reducing risks to the environment and human health from excessive pollution, conserving biodiversity and landscapes, and representing Switzerland in international environmental policy arenas.